Our law firm is handling baby food autism lawsuits in all 50 states.

 Most baby food lawsuits are filed in state courts that have jurisdiction over one of the defendants.
 For various reasons, most baby food lawyers believe state courts likely provide a more favorable venue for victims.

 The number of toxic baby food lawsuits pending in the federal courts has decreased significantly over the last 16 months.
 At one point, Hain Celestial had around 25 pending cases against it in federal courts.
 Now, however, only two of those lawsuits are still pending.
 The obvious question is why.
-We think most of these cases were consumer class actions that were voluntarily abandoned following an adverse ruling in New Jersey.
+We think most of these cases were consumer class actions voluntarily abandoned following an adverse ruling in New Jersey.
 Also, new plaintiffs may be electing to bring their case in state court – primarily in California – where there have already been favorable rulings on causation evidence.

 2022 Baby Food Lawsuit Updates